whisthq/whist/main-webserver/docs/services.rst

 GHA workflows
 -------------

 * Each time a new release is deployed, a GitHub Actions workflow places the web server in maintenance mode so the deployment can happen atomically.
+It is necessary to suspend normal Webserver operation temporarily when deploying new releases to give us time to update all of our cloud infrastructure.

 HireFire